twikey/woocommerce-3.x/README.md

 * Multiple languages available for end-customers: English, Dutch, French, German, Italian, Spanish, and Portuguese
 * Reconciliation output covering all payments for accounting packages
 * Redirect URLs
+* NEW: From 2.3 customers are also added to your Twikey dashboard allowing 1 view on customers' direct debit and paymentlinks

 ### For the validations of Sepa Direct Debit mandates

 Core: All 3500 European banks